CARVER HIGH SCHOOL

 ADVANCED PLACEMENT/HONORS COURSES

-Advanced Placement coursers are available for Carver students in Art, English, Foreign Languages, Mathematics, Social Studies, Music and Computer Science at the Career Center, a central location that serves all students in the WS/FCS system.
+Advanced Placement courses are available for Carver students in Art, English, Foreign Languages, Mathematics, Social Studies, Music and Computer Science at the Career Center, a central location that serves all students in the WS/FCS system.
+AP Environmental Science and AP US History are offered at Carver.
 Honor classes, and Honors Seminar are offered at Carver in English, Mathematics, Science, Social Studies, Foreign Language, the Arts, Newspaper and Yearbook.
 Dual Enrollment courses are offered at Forsyth Technical Community College.

 GRADUATION REQUIREMENTS/WEIGHTED AVERAGES

-Students in grades 9-12 must meet the requirements of the Future Ready Core Course of Study.
+Students in grades 9-12 must meet the requirements of the Future Ready Course of Study.
 Class rank is based on weighted quality point average.
-One (1) additional point is added for honors and dual enrollment courses and two (2) additional points are added for advanced placement (AP) courses.
+One (1) additional point is added for honors and dual enrollment courses and two (2) additional points are added for advanced placement (AP) courses for the current graduating class.